[UPDATED 2019] HOW TO APPLY FOR VIETNAM VISA: how to get a visa for vietnam

 VISA ON ARRIVAL (VOA) and the EVISA: You are required to either get a visa when you arrive in Vietnam and pay for it at that moment, or avail an evisa before you arrive or apply for an invitation letter online or from an agency

-STAMP FEE: Those who didn’t get their visa and are not eligible for a free visa, you need to pay for a stamp fee especially those who are going to use an invitation letter and evisa.
-Remember to bring US Dollars, the fee ranges between $25-$50 depending on your visa type.
+STAMP FEE: Those who didn't get their visa from an embassy or consulate and are not eligible for a free visa, you need to pay for a stamp fee especially those who are going to use an invitation letter and evisa.
+Remember to bring US Dollars, the fee ranges between $25-$50 depending on your visa type and number of entries.

 GUIDE FOR VIETNAM VISA POLICY